 Another free tool that might help improve your writing is Khan Academy.
-Though the site doesn’t have a formal writing program, you can use its SAT writing module to practice identifying and fixing sentence errors.
+Though the site doesn't have a formal writing program beyond a few grammar-focused modules, you can use its SAT reading and writing program to learn and practice these skills.

-Better yet, spent time with the mobile app Elevate, which positions itself as a “personal brain trainer.”
-Its mental workout routines include writing exercises, such as those that help you “concisely articulate your thoughts by avoiding redundancy in communication.”
-Below is a screenshot of one of its exercises.
+For another learning opportunity, spend time with the mobile app Elevate, which positions itself as a "personal brain trainer."
+Its mental workout routines include writing exercises, such as those that help you "concisely articulate your thoughts by avoiding redundancy in communication."
 (Thanks for the pointer, Slava Frid!)

 Books, Podcasts and Blogs

 It's also a good idea to look through a few books on the topic.
 The Elements of Style is a classic reference.
 The book Clean, Well-Lighted Sentences seems like a nice starting point as well, though I haven't read it myself.
 On Writing Well also looks promising (thanks for the tip, Juan Rodriguez).